AngularBootCamp/todo-list-tutorial/service.md

 ng g s todoList
 ```

-This command will generate the service and put it under src/app/todo-list.service.ts
+This command will generate the service and put it under `src/app/todo-list.service.ts`.

 ## Provide in ngModule

-Now, to start using the service, we first need to provide it in the @NgModule component.
+To start using the service, we first need to provide it in an NgModule.
+Start by adding this code in `/src/app/app.module.ts`:
-In /src/app/app.module.ts , add an import code:

 ```javascript
 import { TodoListService } from './todo-list.service';
 ```

-And now add the service to the "providers" array, that the ngModule component will look like this:
+Next, add the service to the `providers` array, so that the NgModule looks like this:

 ```javascript
 @NgModule({